 Here at IAS we are excited about this emerging technology and have been following it since 2010 and will be reporting much more, though articles, interviews and videos etc., so please stay tuned.
 There’s more to learn including the synergistic interaction of the peptide bioregulators themselves and if individuals are using hormones concurrently, then there may well be a need to monitor their blood levels more closely with a view to lowering those doses and applications etc.

 Note: Of the 20 or so peptide bioregulators available IAS has chosen the following, (and will be adding more into the range in due course).
-All the sources of these Peptide Bioregulators are from carefully chosen Danish bovine tissues and processed through pharmaceutical processes and filters.
+All the sources of these Peptide Bioregulators are from carefully chosen extract from young animals and processed through pharmaceutical processes and filters.

 Currently all of these peptide regulator capsules enjoy registration on the Russian market as food supplements.